Simulation resultsPage is intended for working with spectra obtained by simulation (Fig. 1).

 Format of numerical dataNumerical files are displayed in View tabs at the click of a button and downloaded to a user's computer contain several header lines starting with " # " character, which give a verbal description of the contents of the file and the parameter values of the simulated spectrum.
 Below are the data columns.

 For spectral functions the data contains 2 or 3 columns.
 The first one is the wavenumber WN, and the rest are value(s) of appropriate spectral function.
-In the case of a list of spectral lines the file contains multiple columns.
+In the case of a list of spectral lines also known as linelist the file contains multiple columns.
 Each column contains values of one of parameter of spectral line described in the Generalities section.
-Currently HITRAN-2004 file format of spectral line parameters is supported [1, p.143].
+Currently HITRAN-2004 format of the linelist file is supported [1, p.143].
 Consult to Generalities/Numerical representation of the results for more detaild information.